AndreBaltazar8/ablac/docs/standard-library.md

 trusted implementation directly instead of routing it through C. They are the out-parameter and bounded-buffer building blocks used by LLVM ORC and raw platform APIs.
 Raw intrinsics are callable only from a function-level trusted implementation; ordinary consumers borrow the checked resources.
+The trusted boundary also provides fixed-signature call-through-address operations for native extension entry points.
+Each operation encodes its exact pointer and integer lanes; there is no unchecked variadic call surface.

 `abla/sys/linux` is likewise explicit and target-specific.
 Its current x86-64 implementation lowers `openat`, `read`, `write`, `close`, and `getpid`